cucumber/docs/content/gherkin/reference.md

 cucumber --i18n <language_code>
 ```

-For example, to see the keywords in french:
+For example, to see the keywords in French:
 ```shell
 cucumber --i18n fr
 ```